Custom-made medical devices are the odd one out when it comes to the Medical Devices Regulation (EU) 2017/745.

 What is NOT needed?

-While non-custom-made devices all require technical documentation (Annex II and Annex III of the MDR) including clinical evaluation, custom-made devices are exempt from this.
+While non-custom-made devices all require Technical Documentation (Annex II and Annex III of the MDR) including clinical evaluation, custom-made devices are exempt from this.

 This is to prevent a non-mass-produced device from requiring a lot of work and manufacturers being reluctant to develop custom devices.